Teltondor/Unit-Converter/README.md

 If you want to add a dimension (i.e speed or mass) you must:
 1. Update options_dict (line 16) with a new key for the dimension, and the units for that dimmension as a list of values for the key.
-2. Add a new function modeled after set_to_volume (line 167).
-You can copy and paste the whole function (renaming it of course), the only line you need to modify is the first line in the function.
-Modify the options_dict.get to point to whichever key you added into the dictionary.
-3. Go to line 241 and add a new menu option in whichever order you desire.
-Label it whatever you need, and point the command to the function you just created.
+2. Go to line 188 and add a new menu option in whichever order you desire (using filemenu.add_command.
+Label it whatever you need, and pass the key for the dimension you just created in options_dict to the 'set_to' function.

 Built-In Settings
 The program allows you to select the number of decimal places you wish to round.
 This is done via pythons defualt 'round' (line 98)